staftermath/pysuite/docs/source/user_manual.rst

 compose
 +++++++
 Write and send an email.
 You can attach local files and/or Google Drive files.
+The Google Drive files will be attached directly in the body as external links.

 .. code-block:: python